marcusolsson/grafana-hourly-heatmap-panel/README.md

 # Heatmap for Grafana

-This is a panel plugin for Grafana to visualize heatmaps.
+A panel plugin for Grafana to visualize heatmaps.

 **Important:** This plugin is still under development and is not ready for production.
 Use at your own risk.